TomConlin/MakefileViz/README.md

 Currently excluding nodes not participating in an edge but I may revisit that.

 Depending on how you want to look at it
-  * root nodes (things espected to just exist) are displayed as rectangular boxes
+  * root nodes (things expected to just exist) are displayed as rectangular boxes
   * interior nodes are ovals
   * leaf nodes are __bolded__ ovals